0

 Another important aspect of driving posture is neck support.
 The headrest should be positioned so that it’s in line with the top of your head.
 This will help to avoid tension in the neck and shoulders.

-Adjust your seat height and distance from the steering wheel
+Adjust your seat height and distance from the steering wheel to find the most comfortable position.

 It’s essential to be able to reach all the controls in the car without having to stretch.
-You can adjust your seat height by using the up down controls on your door or console.
+You can adjust your seat height by using the up and down controls on your door or console.

 Not everyone is the same, and that means that there is no one-size-fits-all solution for perfect posture.
 Instead, the best way to find a comfortable position is to experiment with different positions until you find one that works for you.